UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Service-SOC/BasicDocumentation/Wazuh-LVMDiscSpaceError.md

 `lvdisplay`

-- To extend the LVM space:
+- Use lvextend to increase the LVM space:

 `lvextend -l +100%FREE /dev/ubuntu-vg/ubuntu-lv`

-- Use lv displat to make sure space changed:
+- Use lvdisplay to make sure space changed:

 `lvdisplay`